SJ-31/Sporothrix-annotation/info/README_Extended.md

     * The maker options are the same as in the second round, just with the updated SNAP model
 - 6. Maker, Seqkit: Extract Maker's final gff and fasta transcripts using the tools packaged with Maker, combine the each scaffolds' annotations into a single file and remove duplicates with Seqkit
 - 7. BUSCO: Assess BUSCO completeness of final transcripts with BUSCO in `transcriptome` mode
 - The two rounds additional of Maker are only for retraining SNAP to improve its predictions, given that the Genemarks and Augustus models do not change.
-This three round structure is the standard protocol to avoid overtraining the predictors and because additional rounds beyond this are usually redundant (Campbell et al., 2014).
+This three--round structure is the standard protocol to avoid overtraining the predictors and because additional rounds beyond this are usually redundant (Campbell et al., 2014).
 - **Output:** gff files containing annotations for each sample, with predicted transcripts and proteins in fasta format.

 ## Variant calling and identification